 Verify that the system fails the attempt or aNewUser10 does not exist in the system.

-Add user fails by OAGi admin developer due to omitting first name
+Add user fails by OAGi admin developer due to omitting first name (Pass with an error message; Please fill out 'Username' field.
+‘Username’ should change to ‘First name’.)

 Requirement document reference: Section 5.1.1